 Structure of the organization

 The CCUSO is operated by the Iowa Department of Human Services, under the directorship of Charles M. Palmer and under the leadership of Richard Shults, Administrator, Division of Mental Health and Disability Services.
-The facility's interim administrator is Brad Wittrock.
+The facility's administrator is Cory Turner.

 Psychiatric Security Specialist (PSS) staff, who are supervised by Treatment Program Supervisor (TPS) staff, provide direct-care services to the individuals served.
 The therapists, who are supervised by the Clinical Director, provide direct clinical services.

 The CCUSO is located in Cherokee [on the campus of the Cherokee Mental Health Institute (CMHI)] and serves sexually violent predators (SVP's) for all ninety-nine (99) Iowa counties.

 SVP Catchment Area